tameshia/Create-Users-and-Security-Groups/README.md

 <hr>

 Now we are going to add new Users to our Groups.
-Click <b> Create a new user in the current container</b> button to open the New Object - User dialog box.
+Click <b> Create a new user in the current container</b> button to open the New Object - User dialog box.<p>
 ![NewU](https://user-images.githubusercontent.com/107451613/177589984-74ac04bb-be86-4084-845d-433ae9d56b9c.png)

 <hr>